The Coldest Game: Plot

-Mansky is housed in the hotel venue of the chess match Palace of Culture and Science in Warsaw and meets the hotel director (Alfred Slega) who also seems to like alcohol.
-The hotel director is told by a Soviet general major (General Krutov, Russian counter-intelligence) to 'look after' Mansky, implying he will keep the American chess player drunk.
+Mansky, an extreme alcoholic, agrees to play but drinks himself into a stupor.
+Amphetamines are used so he can officially present himself as the American replacement.
+In the chess match's venue Palace of Culture and Science Mansky meets hotel director and fellow drinker Alfred Slega.
+General Krutov, Soviet counterintelligence, tells Slega to 'look after' Mansky.

-The film cuts to 4 days before the opening scene.
-Mansky recalls he got drunk with the hotel director in the morning and does not recall the day at all including the first chess game.
-Agent Stone reveals that he won the game in 32 moves only.
-Mansky's eccentric behaviour and alcoholism is revealed to be partly due to his sheer brilliance, with alcohol slowing his brain function enough to operate more normally.
+Four days before the opening scene, Mansky recalls getting drunk with Slega in the morning and nothing else, including the first chess game, which he won in only 32 moves.
+His brilliance is closely tied to his alcoholism, as alcohol helps slow his brain so he can operate more normally.

-The Russian general major meets Gavrylov, and encourages him to keep playing on despite losing the first match.
-He tells Alfred to deny the American delegation alcohol.
-However, Mansky continues to access alcohol, smuggling it from functions he attends as part of the Chess social evenings.
+Krutov exhorts Gavrylov to keep playing on despite losing the first match.
+He tells Slega to deny the American alcohol, but Mansky carries off a bottle from a social function.

-In the second game, a hypnotist in the audience blocks Mansky's thoughts and he concedes the game.
-Agent White pursues the hypnotist out of the chess game theatre, but is stopped by members of the Soviet group, who threaten his family who they know a lot about, including his wife being pregnant.
-Among the tournament attendees is a Soviet officer who is working with the Americans, Agent White tells Agent Stone they call him Gift.
-He is not sure how to identify him.
+In the second game, a hypnotist blocks Mansky's thoughts so he concedes.
+Agent White pursues him out of the theatre, but is stopped by the Soviets who threaten his family and pregnant wife.
+Gift, a Soviet officer working with the Americans, is in the audience: Agent White is the only American to know what he looks like and following rules about disclosure does not reveal this to others.

-Alfred Slega befriends Mansky, and comes to him via a secret back door into his room wardrobe that allows passage into the toilets in the lobby, where he hides some alcohol for Mansky to secretly use as needed.
-He shares his personal experience of Soviet influence over communist Poland with Mansky, and views the Warsaw Pact as merely a continuation of the German Nazi occupation.
-Together, they sneak in and out of the hotel through the Warsaw sewers, and Mansky learns the topography of the city through the Hotel Director as if it were a chess board.
-Alfred possesses a red book that allows immunity from questioning from Soviet troops.
-They go to a bar where they meet many of the Director’s friends, who support Mansky in the chess more than Gavrylov, and who are sympathetic to American values.
+Slega befriends Mansky, coming to him secretly through his wardrobe which connects to the lobby toilets, where he hides alcohol for him.
+He tells him about Soviet influence over Poland, and views the Warsaw Pact as a continuation of the German Nazi occupation.
+Together, they sneak in and out of the hotel through the sewer, and Mansky learns the city's topography through the Hotel Director like a chess board.

+Slega possesses a little red communist party membership book that allows immunity from Soviet troop questioning.
+At a bar they meet many of his friends, who support Mansky in chess over Gavrylov, and are sympathetic to American values.